stefanprodan/openfaas-flux/openfaas-operator.md

 ![weave-cloud-ELB-monitoring](docs/screens/elb-monitoring.png)

+### Acknowledgements

+Thanks to [Alex Ellis](https://twitter.com/alexellisuk) - for reviewing and feedback.
+Thanks to OpenFaaS community and especially to early adopters - for comprehensive testing.

 ### Conclusion

 The OpenFaaS Operator offers more options for managing functions on top of Kubernetes.
-Besides the faas-cli and the OpenFaaS UI, you can now use kubectl, Helm charts and Weave Flux to build your continuous deployment pipelines.
-You because Weave Cloud integrates with AWS'CloudWatch, you can use it to monitor your ELB service as well.
+Besides the faas-cli and the OpenFaaS UI, you can now use kubectl, Helm charts and Weave Flux to build your CI/CD pipelines.
+Running OpenFaaS on EKS and Weave Cloud you get a production ready function-as-a-service platform with builtin continuous deployment, monitoring and alerting.

 If you have questions about the operator please join the `#kubernetes` channel on [OpenFaaS Slack](https://docs.openfaas.com/community/).